How to Ensure Quality in Software: 5 Expert Tips

 5. User Testing

 Done post-launch to observe how customers use the product.
 It informs changes in future updates based on user experience.
 Example: A photo app company conducts a focus group to understand why a new feature is underused.
+This feedback might lead to enhancements, such as simplifying the tool to erase image backgrounds for better usability.

 6. Regression Testing